Things to Know Before and After a Flood Hits You

 If you don’t have a car and want to use public transport in case of a flood, then there are a few things that you must keep in your mind.
 Number one thing which you should remember is not to panic.

-If you, for some reason, start to panic, you will not only be placing yourself in trouble but also risking the lives of people around you stay come and collected.
+If you, for some reason, start to panic, you will not only be placing yourself in trouble but also risking the lives of people around you stay come and collect.
 Get yourself to the nearest bus point set up by the government for your help.

 In case of an emergency, lookout for rescue boats and try not to exhaust yourself.